MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/hyper-v/best-practices-analyzer/VMQ-should-be-enabled-on-VMQ-capable-physical-network-adapters-bound-to-an-exter.md

 \<list of network adapters>

 ## **Resolution**
-*Enable VMQ using the Enable\-NetAdapterVmq Windows PowerShell cmdlet or using the Advanced Properties user interface for the network adapter.*
+*Enable VMQ using the Enable-NetAdapterVmq Windows PowerShell cmdlet or using the Advanced Properties user interface for the network adapter.*